pgattic/kronch/README.md

 ## Overview

 CHIP-8 is regarded by some as an interpreted programming language.
-It is meant to serve as an instruction set that is relatively simple to emulate and also develop for.
+It is meant to serve as a "fantasy" hardware instruction set.
 This is my attempt at making an emulator capable of running software written to be used on that architecture.

 I created this software mainly as a challenge to myself, since I have long been fascinated by emulators and their innter workings.
 I feel that I still have much to learn, but I am really glad to have learned what I have learned so far.
 I hope to eventually apply these principles later on, especially as I learn more about software virtualization and containerization.